Finding the Best Suboxone Detox Treatment

 What is Suboxone?

 Suboxone® is a medication to treat opioid addiction.
 The drug consists of a combination of buprenorphine and naloxone (Narcan).
 Although this detox treatment protocol might work for some, it can be troubling for others.
 On the other hand, the issue with this treatment modality is that buprenorphine is a highly addictive opioid, and dependence can quickly become a significant issue.
+Suboxone treatment can prolong opiate addiction and be habit-forming, making suboxone addiction a significant issue for those with history of opiate abuse.
 Also, detox and withdrawals could be challenging and lengthy because the drug is a partial opiate, which could cause physical dependence and addiction.

 Zubsolv and Sublocade are also drugs marketed to patients who need help with withdrawal symptoms due to opiate addiction.
 Both drugs contain buprenorphine and naloxone, which is a partial opiate that can cause dependence.
 However, people often end up substituting one drug addiction for another.
 Suboxone withdrawal symptoms can include weeks of muscle pain, insomnia, anxiety, and other challenging effects.